maru7777/one-api/README.md

 The original author of one-api has not been active for a long time, resulting in a backlog of PRs that cannot be updated.
 Therefore, I forked the code and merged some PRs that I consider important.
 I also welcome everyone to submit PRs, and I will respond and handle them actively and quickly.

-Fully compatible with the upstream version, can be used directly by replacing the container image, docker image: `ppcelery/one-api:latest`.
+Fully compatible with the upstream version, can be used directly by replacing the container image, docker images:

+- `ppcelery/one-api:latest`
+- `ppcelery/one-api:arm64-latest`

 - [One API](#one-api)
   - [New Features](#new-features)